neburnodrog/Pyverse/README.md

 [![codecov](https://img.shields.io/codecov/c/github/neburnodrog/silabizador)](https://codecov.io/gh/neburnodrog/silabizador)

-# **silabizador**
+# **pyverso**
-#### A syllabification algorithm for the Spanish language written in Python
+#### A automatic syllabification algorithm for Spanish verses written in Python

-- It separates every syllable in words and sentences.
-It counts the syllables as it's done in the spanish language poetry tradition.
+- It separates every syllable in words and verses.
+It counts the syllables of veres as it's done in the spanish language poetry tradition.

 ### Description
   **silabizador** syllabifies words and verses taking into account [synalephas](https://en.wikipedia.org/wiki/Synalepha) and the [accentuation](https://en.wikipedia.org/wiki/Metre_(poetry)#Spanish) of the final word in the verse.